WIFORCE/starter-kit-lsaai-mock/DSC-production.md

 ## Changes to do

-1. use secrets to avoid credentials in clear text: `configuration/aai-mock/application-properties`
+1. use secrets to avoid credentials in clear text, _e.g._ `configuration/aai-mock/application-properties`, more generally in the whole `configuration` directory.
 2. secure the dockerfile

 ## Deployment